WhatsApp Vs Signal

 View-once media posts, encrypted accounts, an incognito keyboard switch for Android to prevent Board from sending the typing history back to Google, and backups that don’t return to unencrypted storage Google Drive or Apple iCloud are all functionality that WhatsApp users don’t have.

 Signal now has a much wider variety of clients, including a dedicated Linux desktop client expected to cater to those in the security and data analysis industries.
-At the same time, WhatsApp refers them to its mobile app.
+At the same time, WhatsApp refers to its mobile app.

 Signal is an open-source App